Dance forms of Andhra Pradesh: Kolatam

 'Kolatam', or the stick dance, is one of the most popular dance narratives in Andhra Pradesh.
 It is also called Kolannalu or Kolkolannalu.
-A rural art usually performed during village festivals, kolatam is a combination of rhythmic movements, songs, and music.
+A rural art usually performed during village festivals, kolata kim is a combination of rhythmic movements, songs, and music.
 It is known as Dandia ras in Gujarat, Garbha in Rajasthan, etc. The Kolatam group comprises dancers in the range of 8 to 40.
 In kolatam, performed by 8 to 40 artists grouped in pairs, The stick provides the main rhythm.
 The artists led by the leader move into two circles, the inner circle receiving the strikes while the outer circle delivering them.
 Kolatam offers a great variety of entertainment to the spectators as well as the participants.

 Kolatam is also called Kolanna in the Prakasam district of Andhra Pradesh state.